Chapter 1 – Outdoor Kitchens

 Once you have planned the potential layout of your kitchen and figured out any other outdoor kitchen essentials, get in touch with LanChester Grill & Hearth.
 We’ll work with you every step of the way to make sure your outdoor kitchen plans become a reality.

-We also invite you to check back next month for Chapter 2 in our outdoor kitchen planning series and contact us if you have any questions!
+We also invite you to check out Chapter 2 in our outdoor kitchen planning series and contact us if you have any questions!